• Getting Started

 Next Steps

-• Styling — Advanced patterns: pseudo-classes, media queries, animations
+• Styling — Pseudo-classes, media queries, animations

-• Framework Integration — Next.js, Vite, Remix configuration
+• Framework Integration — Next.js, Vite, Remix

 On this page